shigeyukey/shige-addons-wiki/src/anki-fade-in.md

 ### Others fade in

 All fade in effects except for the Reviewer.
-This fade in system is worked a bit differently than the reviewer.

 * Othres fade in